 Meaning “The Game”, O Jogo was established in 1985.
 It is a daily sports newspaper published in Porto.

 A Bola is another daily sports newspaper in Portugal.
 The main content of this newspaper is also football although it covers other sports as well.
 It has been in publication since 1945.
 Since 2012, the TV channel A Bola TV is on stream as well.

 Most Popular Newspapers in Portugal

-Correio da Manhã (101,468 copies per issue) and Jornal de Notícias (54,791) are the most read newspapers in Portugal Furthermore, Correio da Manhã has a cable TV channel (CMTV) as well.
-As mentioned above, A Bola is another one among the most read Portuguese newspapers.
+Correio da Manhã (101,468 copies per issue) and Jornal de Notícias (54,791) are the most-read newspapers in Portugal Furthermore, Correio da Manhã has a cable TV channel (CMTV) as well.
+As mentioned above, A Bola is another one of the most-read Portuguese newspapers.
 It also has a TV channel.

 Here’s the list of the most popular political newspapers in Portugal.

 Here’s the list of some defunct newspapers in Portugal.